Tax Reform · Legislation · Q1 2026

 The reform introduces an elective extension mechanism for individuals whose domicile of origin is outside Cyprus.
 Two additional five-year periods are available:

 Partnerships are also brought into the mandatory filing regime.
-Previously, only companies and certain individuals were required to file; the extension to partnerships closes a structural gap in the reporting framework.
+Previously, only companies and certain individuals were required to file.
+The extension to partnerships closes a structural gap in the reporting framework.

 | Measure | Before (up to 31 Dec 2025) | From 1 Jan 2026 |